szeitlin/szeitlin-blog/content/posts/engineering/cross-account-access-aws.md

 creds = provider.load()
 access_key  =  creds.access_key
 secret_key = creds.secret_key
+{{</highlight>}}

-#then use the same code from before for assuming a role, but this time you're telling the EC2 Instance Profile
-to assume the IAM role that has the s3 bucket access
+Then use the same code from before for assuming a role, but this time you're telling the EC2 Instance Profile to assume the IAM role that has the s3 bucket access

-#plus this, so the hadoop user could use the new credentials:
+Plus this, so the hadoop user could use the new credentials:

+{{< highlight python >}}
 sc._jsc.hadoopConfiguration().set( 'fs.s3a.access.key' , creds[ 'access_key_id' ])
 sc._jsc.hadoopConfiguration().set( 'fs.s3a.secret.key' , creds[ 'secret_key' ])
 sc._jsc.hadoopConfiguration().set( 'fs.s3a.session.token' , creds[ 'session_token' ])